4 Tips for Formulating Your SaaS Company’s Inbound Marketing Budget

 3. Allocate funds to align with your growth needs

-You’ve figured out the total inbound budget you’ll need.
+You’ve figured out the total inbound budget you’ll need for your SaaS marketing strategy.
 Now how should you allocate it to achieve the greatest impact?
 The current stage of your SaaS business—early, rapid growth or mature growth—will largely determine how you divvy up your budget.

 A younger SaaS company needs to focus on brand awareness and demand generation, so it might allocate more to creating a killer website and doing some pay-per-click (PPC) advertising.
 Once you’ve emerged from the initial cash-flow trough, you can shift some funds to content marketing activities like blogging, and work on building brand advocacy by engaging with users on social media.
 When your company is established, you’ll want to build sustained growth and market leadership in your industry by dominating search rankings and gaining clout as a thought leader across the social Web.